Skip to main content

 • for - this loop is going to run over a bunch of individual items

-• Next - the name you're the next item which is changing each round the loop runs
+• Next - the name of the item which is changing each round the loop runs

 • in - you're looping over a number of values, given by a range.